CollieCoders/collie/mvp-implementation-plan.md

 User Acceptance Checklist
 - Running npx @collie-lang/cli init results in a project where a .collie import works

+### Implementation Summary
+- Implemented `collie init` in the CLI to install the compiler/vite dev deps via the detected package manager, patch `vite.config.ts` to import/use `collie()`, and scaffold `src/collie.d.ts`, exiting with actionable errors if the project layout is unexpected.

 ## Stage 8 — Release Prep (MVP)

 ### Stage 8.1 — Docs pass (root + packages)